tbriany/movieapp/README.md

 * React.js.
 For the front-end/client interface of the app.
 * Node.js & Express.js.
 For the HTTP backend server.
 * PostgreSQL.
 As the relation database management system.
+* Bootstrap.
+For the styling of the app.

 ##  Local Setup